JoseLlorensRipolles/GestAca/README.md

 # GestAca

-Case of study of why Antonio is so cute.
+Case of study developed with agile methodologies and focused in clean code and architecture.